 The course planned below is tentative.
 Because of possible unforeseen circumstances (think: flooded creeks, downed trees, and other random acts of nature) we reserve the right to make last minute course changes, if necessary.

 Section 1: Blair Limestone Kilns

 All runners will start at the ball field near Pavilion #2 in a long mass start before heading down a slight hill toward the lake.
 Then the trail spreads out slightly as you climb a slight knob.
 Here is where the mud will begin to fly!
-You will cross a paved service road and then onto Limestone Trail – a wide gravel trail.
-You will make a right, crossing Marys Ann’s Creek on a metal foot bridge.
-You will then make a left onto a wide stone and shale service road and run past the Blair Limestone Company Kilns on your right.
+You will cross a paved service road, make a right turn up a paved service road for less than a hundred feet before making a left and another immediate left.
+This wide trail rolls gently above the hallow and the Limestone Kilns below.
+You will run past a small quarry on your left before down a set of wooden steps and switchbacks to the right and along Queen Anne Creek on your left, then crossing the creek in front of the Blair Limestone Company Kilns on your right.
 You will continue running up the valley then make a slight right onto Moore’s Hill Trail.